ATechAdventurer/ATechAdventurer/README.md

 ### Hi there 👋

-My name is Cameron Steele and I love to solve problems with technology.
+My name is V and I love to solve problems with technology.

-Pronouns He/They
+Pronouns She/They

 Things I am passionate about: